gguillotte/mdsrd5/mdsrd5.md

 ### Size

 A monster can be Tiny, Small, Medium, Large, Huge, or Gargantuan.
-The Size Categories table shows how much space a creature of a particular size controls in combat.
-See "Movement and Position" for more information on creature size and space.
+The Size Categories table shows how much space a creature of a particular size controls in combat. see [Movement and Position](#movement-and-position) for more information on creature size and space.

 <table style="width:78%;">
 <caption>Size Categories</caption>